moisespsena-dockers/httpdx/README.md

 server:
   addr: ":7000"

+  # not found page on handles not found.
+  # If set, overrides default not found handler message.
+  not_found: ""

+  # if is true, disables not found handles
+  not_found_disabled: false

   routes:
     http:
       /:
         addr: 127.0.0.1:80
+        disabled: false

       # proxify /my-dir as / to destination and pass '/my-dir'
       # into request header 'path_header' (default value is 'X-Forwarded-Prefix')